boyac/pyTrading/README.md

 # pyTrading
-Based on the concepts in "Come Into My Trading Room" and others
+Based on the concepts in "CIMTR" and others